 You must include the following information:

-- confirmation that you understand and agree to the Screening Unit contacting the worker and providing their name to the worker as part of the verification process.
+• confirmation that you understand and agree to the Screening Unit contacting the worker and providing your name to the worker as part of the verification process.

 For privacy and confidentiality reasons, we will contact the worker and ask for their permission to release their personal information, before releasing it to you.
 We will provide the worker with your name, as the person who is seeking their personal information.